aeons/finch/docs/cookbook.md

 )
 ```

-Anyways, this may be tricky to do with libraries using runtime-reflection (Jackson, JSON4S) since
+This may be tricky to do with libraries using runtime-reflection (Jackson, JSON4S) since
 they are usually able to serialise `Any` values, which means it's possible to compile a `.toService`
 call without an explicitly provided `EncodeResponse[Exception]`.
 This may lead to some unexpected
 results (even `StackOverflowException`s).
 As a workaround, you might define a raw instance of